 ERIC A. TEPPER, ESQ.

-Mr. Tepper is the Chair of the New York State Bar Association Family Law Section which is comprised of approximately 2,600 divorce and family law attorneys from throughout New York State.
+Mr. Tepper is the past Chair of the New York State Bar Association Family Law Section which is comprised of approximately 2,500 divorce and family law attorneys from throughout New York State.
 In 2012, he was elected financial officer of the Family Law Section and in 2014, was elevated to the position of Secretary.
 In 2016, Mr. Tepper became Vice-Chair of the Family Law Section and was elected to the position of Chair effective February 2018.
+He served as statewide Chair from February 2018 until February 2020.
 Before becoming an officer, Mr. Tepper was an active member on the New York State Bar Association's Family Law Section Executive Committee for many years.
 He previously served as Co-Chair of the Family Law Section's Committee on Substantive Law Relating to the Family, as well as on the Family Law Section's ethics hotline.
+He is currently a co-chair of the NYSBA Family Law Section's Legislation Committee.
 In 2004, Mr. Tepper was appointed to the Continuing Legal Education Committee for the overall New York State Bar Association and served on the committee until 2010.
 Mr. Tepper is also a member of the Saratoga County Bar Association, Capital District Women's Bar Association and Schenectady County Bar Association.
 He Chairs the Schenectady County Bar Association Matrimonial and Family Law Committee.

 Mr. Tepper has lectured extensively, and written course material on family law, divorce, and matrimonial issues for judicial education and New York State Bar Association continuing legal education programs for many years throughout the Albany, Schenectady and Saratoga regions, and throughout New York State.
 Mr. Tepper has lectured on matrimonial law to Supreme Court and Family Court judges on numerous occasions at Judicial Education Seminars ("judge school").
+He lectured on the topic of maintenance guidelines at summer judge school in 2019.
 Mr. Tepper has also lectured on matrimonial and family law to court attorneys for the New York State Unified Court System.
+He also lectured on the topic of maintenance guidelines to court attorneys (judges' confidential law clerks) in December 2019.
 Mr. Tepper has lectured to the Association of the Justices of the Supreme Court of the State of New York on recently enacted matrimonial and family law legislation.
 In 2017, he lectured to the Association of the Justices of the Supreme Court of the State of New York on New York's spousal maintenance guidelines.
 He has also lectured on newly enacted divorce and family law legislation at a legislative continuing legal education program for the New York State Senate, New York State Assembly, and staff counsel.
 Mr. Tepper has also lectured on matrimonial law to the Appellate Division, Third Department.
 In both 2016 and 2014, Mr. Tepper lectured on spousal maintenance issues and trends to the New York State Council on Divorce Mediation.
 He has also lectured on matrimonial, divorce, custody, and family law for the Business Law Institute, Nassau County Bar Association, Capital District Women’s Bar Association, Schenectady County Legal Professionals, Schenectady County Bar Association, the Legal Project, the Suffolk Academy of Law and for other community and professional organizations.

-In 2017, Mr. Tepper co-wrote an article on New York's Spousal Maintenance Guidelines which was published in the American Bar Association's Family Law Quarterly.
+In 2017, Mr. Tepper co-authored an article on New York's Spousal Maintenance Guidelines which was published in the American Bar Association's Family Law Quarterly.